MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

 - You must have Dynamics 365 Guides solution version 600.1.0.0 or later.

-We also highly recommend [backing up the contents](https://docs.microsoft.com/power-platform/admin/backup-restore-environments#create-a-manual-backup) of both environments before starting the migration process.
+We also highly recommend [backing up the contents](https://docs.microsoft.com/power-platform/admin/backup-restore-environments#create-a-manual-backup) of both environments before starting the export/import process.

 ## Export the folders